Robert Clark (missionary)

-Early years (1825–1851)
+Early life

 Clark was born on 4 July at Harmston, Lincolnshire, England.
 He was reared in an evangelical home, and trained in commerce in Germany.
 He served with a Liverpool-merchant firm before his call to the ministry in 1844.
 He was educated at Trinity College.
 Having decided to prepare for the ministry, he studied at the University of Cambridge; he was amongst the Wranglers of 1850.
 He was ordained by the CMS and sent to India at the age of twenty-six, when American Presbyterians at Ludhiana urged the CMS to join the work.
 In 1851 he sailed to Calcutta (present Kolkata), and from there went to Punjab.

+Career

 Punjab (1851–1854)

 As there were no dictionaries and grammars existing in Punjab when Clark arrived, everything had been made from the beginning to assist in missionary and administrative activities.
 Accordingly, a school was opened up for Sikhs, Hindus, and Muslims.
 He founded the first CMS mission station in Amritsar in 1852, and the first preaching of the Gospel was undertaken in the Amritsar bazaar on 20 October 1852.

 As an evangelist, he pioneered in Punjab and left an impressive record.
 His foremost principle was that the evangelism was best carried out by national workers.
 By 1854, he baptised almost twenty-three, who were soon utilised in the field of evangelism.
 Accordingly, Amritsar's School founded in 1852, Amristar's College founded in 1862, and Christian Girl's Boarding School did graduate adequate number of qualified Christian workers for that purpose.
 He knew well, how to train the Pastor's and then to step back while delegating responsibilities to them.

 Clark founded the first Christian village in Punjab, and obtained 1,900 acres (760 hectares) of land from the Government.
 The village was named "Clarkabad" in his honour.